The

 Commissioned by John McBarnes in 1921, the McBarnes Memorial Building was originally constructed as the first WWI memorial.
 Today, it is at the epicenter of downtown Bloomington's revitalization.

-Built for today: 30% Solar-Powered + New LED Lighting
+Built For Today: 30% Solar-Powered + New LED Lighting

 We've modernized the McBarnes Building to maximize its energy efficiency.
 Rest easy knowing that this magnificent space generates much of its own renewable energy from a 50kW solar array on the rooftop and utilizes energy efficient LED lighting inside and out.